DHQ: Digital Humanities Quarterly

 Resolving challenges in IArchHist ontology

-As we mentioned briefly in sub-section 4.2, The main challenge in the development process of IArchHist ontology was representing relations based on the data derived from sources.
+As we mentioned briefly in the “Interconnections” Section, The main challenge in the development process of IArchHist ontology was representing relations based on the data derived from sources.
 It is important to note that in languages such as OWL, we are mainly able to draw binary relations (meaning we can use properties that link only two individuals).
 However, in reality, the domain of Iranian architectural history contains certain concepts that require in their representation, a type of relationship that links an entity to more than just one other entity or value.
 These relations are called n-ary relations [Noy and Rector 2006].
 N-ary relations are more complex types of links, and drawing them is usually quite tricky and often requires specific tactics.

 Consider the following examples: